martinbudden/Crate-vector_quaternion_matrix/README.md

 [nalgebra](https://crates.io/crates/nalgebra), [glam](https://crates.io/crates/glam), [vek](https://crates.io/crates/vek),
 and [ultraviolet](https://crates.io/crates/ultraviolet).

-nalgebra is a general purpose linear algebra crate.
+`nalgebra` is a general purpose linear algebra crate.
 The others are more focused on graphics and game maths.

 In graphics and gaming the requirement is generally to be able to do a relatively small number of operations on a relatively large number of vectors in a given time slice.
-The graphics/game focused crates optimize for this (ultraviolet in particular uses  "SoA" (Structure of Arrays) rather than "AoS" (Array of Structs) layout to this end).
+The graphics/game focused crates optimize for this (`ultraviolet` in particular uses  `SoA` (Structure of Arrays) rather than `AoS` (Array of Structs) layout to this end).

 In embedded applications the requirement is often to do a relatively large number of operations on a relatively small number of vectors.
-This means that ultraviolet is not really suited for embedded, and although glam or vek could be used they would not be playing to their strengths.
+This means that `ultraviolet` is not really suited for embedded, and although `glam` or `vek` could be used they would not be playing to their strengths.

-This leaves nalgebra.
+This leaves `nalgebra`.
 It certainly could be used: even though it is a large library only the bits used would be included in an application, so it would not cause code bloat.

 However I did not really want my code to be dependent on such a large library, so I decided to port my existing C++ vector